 I learned this beautiful piece early in my musical adventure, and found it easy to learn because the keyboard sequences are simple, but difficult to understand in music notation.
 The source is The Ultimate Jazz Fakebook, Wong, Hal Leonard (1988).
 The home tonic is Ab and the key signature is four flats, identifying the starting and ending melody modes as Ionian.
 In the following interpretation, the piece visits successive parallel and alt classical modes.
-The determining tritones of these modes modes are I-D-L-M highlighted in grey in the harmony.
-The implied Ionian tonics are 1-3-5-7 but this isn't helpful because the passages don't all resolve to them, but transition to the next passage via shared notes.
-Better to think in terms of the home-tonic modes because they provide everything needed to improvise around the changes.
+The determining tritones of these modes in (a)-(b)-(c)-(d) are I-R-L-M. The implied Ionian tonics are 1-3-5-7 but this isn't helpful because the passages don't all resolve to them, but transition to the next passage via shared notes.
+Better to think in terms of the home-tonic modes because they provide everything needed to play the changes.